-Recommendation: Fair Wear recommends the member to collect country-level gender risks for each Code of Labour Practices.
-Fair Wear recommends the member to start analysing the gender data collected at country and factory levels and connect them.
-Fair Wear's gender instruments can be helpful.
+Recommendation: Fair Wear recommends the member to further analyse the gender data collected at country and factory levels and connect them.

 Performance indicators Result Relevance of indicator Documentation Score Max Min 2.10 Member company considers a production location's human rights performance in its purchasing decisions.
-Insufficient Systematic evaluation is part of continuous human rights monitoring.
+Intermediate Systematic evaluation is part of continuous human rights monitoring.
 A systematic approach to evaluating production location performance is necessary to integrate social compliance into normal business processes and to support good decision-making.
 Supplier evaluation format, meeting notes on supplier evaluation shared with the factory, processes outlining purchasing decisions, link to responsible exit strategy.
-0 4 0
+2 4 0

-Comment: OLYMP did not evaluate human rights performance in a systematic way.
-The member brand started to develop its supplier's human rights evaluation since the last performance check.
-Because of its internal data system change, it can be only implemented in 2024.
+Comment: OLYMP does not evaluate its suppliers' human rights performance in a systematic way.
+The brand started to develop its supplier's human rights evaluation, it will be implemented in the last quarter of 2024.
 Nevertheless, the brand evaluates its supplier's performance in an informal way, covering price, quality, delivery time, and working conditions.
 The evaluation of suppliers is a joint effort between the purchasing, quality, and CSR departments.
 This supplier's performance in improving working conditions is occasionally taken into account in the brand's decision-making process.
 One newly onboarded supplier in Bangladesh was exited based on the assessment of human rights conditions.
-In addition, the member brand has not yet developed specific incentives that fit its business model.
+OLYMP has yet to evaluate human rights performance in a systematic way.
+In addition, the member brand has not yet developed specific incentives that fit its business model nor has it started sharing the outcome with its suppliers and their worker representatives.